-To help create a management plan for the Maritime Washington National Heritage Area, we’ve convened a group of representatives from across the region into a Steering Committee.
-This committee includes members from a wide range of public agencies, private industries, heritage organizations, and other groups that have an interest in the heritage area.
-These captains are tasked with guiding the collaborative process to develop a plan for the heritage area by providing advice and recommendations on the plan’s direction, and by ensuring the public has plenty of opportunities to provide input.
+To help create the Management Plan for the Maritime Washington National Heritage Area, we convened a group of representatives from across the region into a Steering Committee, which served from July 2020 through May 2022.
+This committee included members from a wide range of public agencies, private industries, heritage organizations, and other groups that have an interest in the heritage area.
+These captains were tasked with guiding the collaborative process to develop a plan for the heritage area by providing advice and recommendations on the plan’s direction, and by ensuring the public had plenty of opportunities to provide input.

 Clare Petrich, Committee Chair (non-voting), is a small business owner of Petrich Marine Dock, with strong ties to Tacoma’s maritime heritage.
 She served for 24 years on the Tacoma Port Commission and led efforts to establish the Northwest Seaport Alliance with the Port of Seattle.
 Co-founder and former chair of the Commencement Bay Maritime Fest in Tacoma, Clare currently serves on the boards of the Youth Marine Foundation, the World Affairs Council, and Washington Trust for Historic Preservation.
 She is also President of Tacoma Sister Cities and Washington State Representative for Sister Cities International.
 She is a past president of the Puget Sound Regional Council’s Economic Development District Board and Secretary of the Trade Development Alliance of Greater Seattle and Sister Cities International.
 Previously, Clare was the board president of the Tacoma Historical Society.
 Clare is a graduate of Manhattanville College in New York and received her Master’s degree from the University of Virginia.